 How long does it take to walk after a knee replacement?

-The time it takes to walk after a knee replacement can vary from person to person.
+The time it takes to walk after a procedure can vary from person to person.

 You will be encouraged to stand and walk whilst you are in hospital.

-Most people are able to walk on their own using crutches or sticks about a week after their knee replacement.
+Most people are able to walk on their own using crutches or sticks about a week after their procedure.
 These walking aids support you whilst your muscles are weak and help prevent falls that could damage your joint.